-First, it’s important to ground on a few facts about EV charging:
+First, it’s important to keep a few things in mind about EV charging:

-1. No EV charging is 100% efficient.
-Not plug-in charging, not wireless charging, not DC Fast Charging (DCFC), not AC home charging.
+No EV charging is 100% efficient.
+Not plug-in charging, wireless charging, DC Fast Charging (DCFC), or AC home charging.
 Regardless of how or where you charge, not all the electrical energy pulled from the grid – those watts – will make it into the “fuel tank” (battery).

-3. Every EV has an on-board charger (OBC) that receives AC power from the Level 1 or Level 2 charging cord and converts it to DC power so the battery can accept it.
-(For those new to EVs, the Level 1 charger is generally what comes with your EV and plugs into a normal household outlet.
+Every EV has an on-board charger (OBC) that receives AC power from the Level 1 or Level 2 charging cord and converts it to DC power so the battery can accept it.
+(For those new to EVs, the Level 1 charger is generally what comes with your EV and plugs into a standard household outlet.
 A Level 2 charger charges more quickly and plugs into a 240-volt outlet, like an electric clothes dryer would.
-(More info here)

 All of this matters because the speed of charging – regardless of whether the EV is being charged wirelessly or through a plug – depends on where the AC to DC conversion happens, how much power the car WANTS to draw, and WHERE the car wants to send that power.
 We’ve already explained that offloading the conversion of AC to DC to an off-board charger, rather than in the car, is one reason DCFC is faster.
 But beyond that, if the car is cold, a lot of energy may go toward warming the battery rather than filling it.
 If the battery is already warm from driving or because it’s really hot outside, some energy may go toward cooling the battery rather than filling it.
 (Yes, it is a little bit like Goldilocks.)